It goes without saying that most, if not all, families have been negatively affected by this crisis.

 Your team is back on track – what’s next?

 With your team back in the warehouse and productivity once again at pre-pandemic levels, it is time to create a few contingency plans around the inevitable next crisis.
-This starts with taking quick preventive actions around diversifying your upstream and downstream supplier and 3PLs.
+This starts with taking quick preventive actions around diversifying your upstream and downstream suppliers and 3PLs.
 Once this is complied with, and especially heading into the peak shipping season, GMs should start to build up their safety stock levels as well begin a new round of onboarding or re-boarding temporary holiday workers.

 Unlike hiring drives in the past, however, this year will prove exceptionally fraught for human resource business partners (HRBPs).
 They will need to not only backfill positions for those workers unable to return to the warehouse, but also train those who are unfamiliar with fulfillment as quickly, safely, and effectively as possible.
 Thus, and during this post-pandemic-slash-pre-peak period, it is paramount that operations managers, training specialists, and HRBPs work together in order to review, revise, and update any outdated or obsolete training materials.

 Another best practice that has emerged from this most recent crisis is employee sharing.
 This is similar to cross-training employees, but goes well beyond simply providing employees with more skills and, instead, offers personnel the opportunity to work in partner organizations throughout the supply chain.
-The benefits of this practice not only leave employees feeling empowered, but ensures there are no bottlenecks into, or out of, the warehouse by focus on velocity from supplier to shipper.
+The benefits of this practice not only leave employees feeling empowered, but ensures there are no bottlenecks into, or out of, the warehouse by focusing on velocity from supplier to shipper.

-Long-term, or: riding the next wave
+Long-term or riding the next wave

 Again, and as has been made clear, crises come and crises go, but it is those firms that plan and prepare ahead of time that survive.

 In looking to the future, it is strongly recommended that warehouse GMs make ready all members of their organization.
-In other words, well-intentioned executives often forget to put in place strictures that help grow their firm’s leadership potential through the introduction and implementation of centers of excellence and strategic development.
+In other words, well-intentioned executives often forget to put in place structures that help grow their firm’s leadership potential through the introduction and implementation of centers of excellence and strategic development.

-What’s more, and in thinking through other probable COVID-like scenarios and how to overcome them in the future, CEOs should also empower their training staffs to develop stress tests to collect and codify optimal response measures taken during such scenarios in the form of contingency plans or playbooks.
-Not only will this keep operations managers and personnel at the ready, but it will also help generate new ideas to mitigate consequences of unforeseen events well into the future.
+What’s more, in thinking through other probable COVID-like scenarios and how to overcome them in the future, CEOs should also empower their training staff to develop stress tests to collect and codify optimal response measures taken during such scenarios in the form of contingency plans or playbooks.
+Not only will this keep operations managers and personnel at the ready, but it will also help generate new ideas to mitigate the consequences of unforeseen events well into the future.